Sources of Financial Aid

 On-campus Navy/Marine Corps ROTC programs train qualified young men and women to become officers in these services upon graduation from college.
 For scholarship opportunities, please contact Commanding Officer, NROTC Unit, Maine Maritime Academy, (207) 326-2352, email email@example.com, or visit the Navy and Marine ROTC national scholarships website.

 Formerly the Merchant Marine Reserve (MMR), this program is an excellent way to help finance your MMA education.
-The SSOP is designed to train and educate highly qualified students for commissioning and reserve duty service as officers in the Strategic Sealift Readiness Group (SSRG) component of the U.S. Navy Reserve (USNR).
-If selected, an incentive payment of $8,000 per academic year is provided for up to a maximum of four years.
+The SSMP is designed to train and educate highly qualified students for commissioning and reserve duty service as officers in the U.S. Navy Reserve (USNR).
+If selected, students are eligible to receive up to $32,000 during their time at school.
 This program is designed for students pursuing a USCG Unlimited License and to ensure the United States has a sufficient merchant marine to serve as naval support in time of a national emergency.
-For information about SSOP, click here.
+For information about SSMP, click here.

 Each state calculates grant eligibility differently – most will use your FAFSA information.
 Each state’s deadline is listed on the cover of the FAFSA.